COLLABORATIVE MULTI MEDIA PROJECT.

 During the weekly Playground sessions I developed ideas around colour, texture, shape, objects and sensory experiences, this included a week influenced by the Japanese artist Kusama using polka dots, circles and lady birds.
 A further week focused on spiders, exploring line and mark making, with charcoal, tubes and wool.
 Space week included making helmets, costumes and tinfoil aliens culminating in a fashion shoot.
 High points for me were drawing with potatoes dipped in water and lovingly nuturing ‘paper bag birds’ on a luminated nest, of course accompanied by a small crowd of 2 year olds.
 Our sessions only used re-cycled and found materials.

-I am interested in reaching out and connecting through art, this project gave me insight into engagement signals; non verbal narrative; social bonding; slow time to explore; ideas led by baby and carer; building an empathetic space with our bodies; engaging all the senses.
+In my practice I reach out and connect through art, in particular this project gave me insight into engagement signals; non verbal narrative; social bonding; slow time to explore; ideas led by baby and carer; building an empathetic space with our bodies; engaging all the senses.

 The Library setting was an excellent context for this project, providing invaluable knowledge and support, in a neutral, non judgemental, non educational space, it was a joy to hear and see the magical space that Playground brought to the Library environment.